 Assessment for ADHD

-For many people, seeking assessment for ADHD is the first major step toward resolving personal, academic, occupational, and other problems and concerns.
-It is important to understand that although assessment can be highly beneficial and provide clarification for the difficulties you are facing, there are no guarantees.
-I understand that a decision to seek professional counsel and evaluation for difficulties related to attention is always a difficult and important one – one that is never made lightly.
+For many people, seeking assessment for difficulties with attention and concentration is the first major step toward resolving personal, academic, occupational, and other problems and concerns.
+It is important to understand that although assessment can be highly beneficial and provide clarification for the issues you are facing, there are no guarantees.
+I understand that a decision to seek professional counsel and evaluation for problems related to attention is a difficult and important one – one that is never made lightly.
 As a psychologist, I strive to be my best as I aid in the exploration for solutions to your concerns throughout the assessment process.

-Psychological assessment is a formal method applied to learning more about a particular problem or behavior and may include one or more of the following types of testing: psycho-educational (for example, academic achievement, cognitive functioning, intelligence), neuropsychological (for example, memory and executive functioning), psychological (for example, mood), and/or diagnostic.
+Psychological assessment is a formal method applied to learning more about a particular problem or behavior and may include one or more of the following types of testing: psycho-educational evaluation (for example, academic achievement, cognitive functioning, intelligence); neuropsychological tests (for example, memory and executive functioning); and/or psychological assessment (for example, mood).
 Often times, documentation from a formal assessment is required for individuals to request academic, testing, or other accommodations based on an ADHD diagnosis.

 In my practice, I provide comprehensive ADHD evaluations for individuals 17 years and older who are seeking testing for any of the following reasons: